The Gestapo Has No Sense of Humor – Düsseldorf 1933Posted: April 18, 2017

 My mother had three younger brothers who, in 1933, were in their mid-twenties.
 All three were good looking and charming, with cheerful dispositions and a taste for evenings with friends in the taverns of Düsseldorf’s Altstadt, taverns with names like the Golden Kettle (Im Goldenen Kessel) and Fatty’s Irish Pub, which are still popular today.
 On the night of Tuesday, November 7, 1933, my uncles Paul Fischer (1909-1947), a recent law graduate still in training, and Herbert Fischer (1907-1992), by day in business with his father, went out for an evening of socializing.
 Their father Franz (1868-1937) and older brother Günter (1906-1979) were away on a business trip for several days.

 The social evening lasted until 3 :00 in the morning, when the bars closed.
 Paul and Herbert, whose state after a long night of drinking can only be guessed, got into the car of a friend who drove them home.
-Still joking as they tumbled out of the car, Herbert spotted a poster that had been pasted on a nearby wall and that was partially coming off.
+Still joking as they tumbled out of the car, Herbert spotted a poster that had been pasted on a nearby wall and was partially coming off.
 Tearing the poster off the wall, Herbert crumpled it into a ball and threw it into the car at his friend saying, “Here!
 You can use this to clean your windshield!”
 It seems that Herbert didn’t recognize the poster as Nazi propaganda, nor did he notice the Stormtrooper watching nearby.
-Although lacking any legal authority, the hundreds of thousands of brown-shirted Stormtroopers of Hitler’s Sturmabteilung constituted a militia of the Nazi Party and were free to attack and bully any citizens who showed any sign of dissent from the regime.
+Although lacking legal authority, the hundreds of thousands of brown-shirted Stormtroopers of Hitler’s Sturmabteilung constituted a militia of the Nazi Party and were free to attack and bully citizens who showed any sign of dissent from the regime.
 Although Herbert was non-political, the waiting Stormtrooper saw his petty vandalism as a political act and took him into custody.
 Paul went along to be a witness in his brother’s defense, but soon found himself taken into custody as well.

 As Paul and Herbert got passed on from the Stormtrooper to a bicycle policeman to an automobile police squad to the police station, the story of the incident grew from a tipsy prank to an organized conspiracy against the state.
 By dawn, both Herbert and Paul were arrested and imprisoned and their case turned over to the “political police,” a part of the recently formed Secret State Police (Geheime Staatspolizei or Gestapo).
 Apparently the fact that Paul was a lawyer in training (Referendar) increased the Gestapo’s suspicions.
 The brothers were held for more than a week without charges and were subject to repeated beatings.